Large Language Model assisted Hybrid Fuzzing: Evaluation

-In this experiment, we measured the time consumed by each concolic execution run in \intriguer, \qsym, and \tool.
-To do this, we randomly sampled 5000 concolic execution runs across all subjects. \autoref{fig:time}(a) shows time consumption for each fuzzer within these sampled runs, while \autoref{fig:time}(b) shows both the average time and median time consumption.
-As we can see, \tool can substantially reduce time consumption compared to the baselines, although they adopt optimization strategies.
+We randomly sampled 5000 concolic execution runs of \tool and three baselines \cofuzz, \intriguer, and \qsym across all subjects, respectively. \autoref{fig:time} (a) shows the time usage of each fuzzer within these sampled runs, while \autoref{fig:time} (b) shows the average time and median time usage.
+As we can see, compared to all these baselines, \tool substantially reduces time usage, although these baselines adopt optimization strategies.

+In this experiment, we reported and compared the wall-clock time used, as it is a standard metric for evaluating fuzzers and is also particularly important for end-users seeking to mitigate security risks.
+We acknowledge that, due to the use of an LLM, \tool incurs additional GPU resource consumption compared to the baselines; however, we believe this cost is justified by the substantial gains in efficacy.